When I die I will...

 Salvation Is Assured; the Kingdom of God Is Not

 At this point it is essential to remind ourselves of one major doctrinal fact.
 The important phrase “Kingdom of God and Christ” is not to be equated solely with the teaching of “salvation.”
 The “Kingdom of God” is part of a salvation, in the sense of a reward to those brought up from the dead at the first resurrection, but it does not represent the totality of salvation itself.
 The fullness of salvation is to experience being born into the very family of God and this will happen to all in the dispensation of the fullness of times.
 To be in the first resurrection means that we will witness and experience the Kingdom of God as well.
 It is an extra reward that all of us in Christ will receive if we remain faithful and thankful to God for what Jesus Christ has done for us.
-This is what Paul was endeavoring to experience by being in the “out-resurrection” —the first resurrection that occurs at Christ’s second advent—and this is what he wanted for all the Christians to whom he wrote.
+This is what Paul was endeavoring to experience by being in the “out-resurrection” — the first resurrection that occurs at Christ’s second advent — and this is what he wanted for all the Christians to whom he wrote.
 In effect, those of us who remain faithful in this age will inherit salvation and the Kingdom of God (the reward) at Christ’s advent.
-And while all will eventually gain salvation, all will not experience the reward—the Kingdom of God and Christ.
+And while all will eventually gain salvation, all will not experience the reward — the Kingdom of God and Christ.
 It is just that simple!

-Again, Dr. Martin gives us another warning:
+Again, Dr. Martin provides us with another article (in blue):

 A Warning